umayrh/sketchy-polytopes/haskell/NOTES.md

         * Interchange: `f <*> pure x = pure ($ x) <*> f`
         * Composition: `pure (.) <*> f <*> g <*> x = f <*> (g <*> x)`
     * Curio:
+        * "`Functor` allows us to lift a “normal” function to a function on computational contexts.
+But `fmap` doesn’t allow us to apply a function which is itself in a context to a value in a context"
         * `(*2) . (*5) .
 [1, 2, 3]` vs `pure((*2) . (*5)) <*> [1, 2, 3]` vs `fmap ((*2) . (*5)) [1, 2, 3]`

 * Semigroup: `:i Semigroup`